-Fatima Al Qadiri, born in Dakar, Senegal and raised in Kuwait, is a New York-based performance and conceptual artist and composer whose work pivots around the politicized axes of gender, consumerism, military action, and religion.
+The formidable artist, musician, and composer Fatima Al Qadiri was born in Senegal, raised in Kuwait, and is now based in New York.
+Her work pivots around the politicized axes of gender, consumerism, military action, and religion.

 Al Qadiri is known for a number of different projects, though she first gained a following with her “Muslim Trance Mini-Mix” for DIS magazine in 2010, released under the name Ayshay – a project that re-interprets the sounds of religious Muslim songs.
 In 2011, Al Qadiri released her debut EP, Genre-Specific Xperience, working around five discursive subgenres of dance music: juke, hip hop, dubstep, electro-tropicalia, and 90s Gregorian trance, and in 2012, Al Qadiri’s Desert Strike EP was released via L.A. label Fade to Mind.
 Desert Strike was built off of Al Qadiri’s experience of the Iraq-Kuwait War and subsequent Gulf War in the 1980s, as the barrage of aerial bombings and oil fires on her home city kept both her and her sister out of school and inside during this period.
 At the time, the two were engineering their own attacks on civilian and military targets via the Sega Megadrive Desert Strike video game.